feldera/feldera/docs/blog/2023-07-15-incremental.md

 the source database, which sends the changes to the second database, which applies them to its contents.

-> CDC describe database changes
+> CDC describes database changes.

 So a diagram of the system looks roughly like this: